jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 * The processor is lying (the processor claimed the intent was fulfilled when it was not)
 * The validator is lying (the validator claimed the intent was not fulfilled, but it was).

 At this point, the processor must undergo the long and expensive process to prove on-chain that the funds were delivered.
 It's important to note that both parties involved in the challenge have to put up collateral, and whichever party is ultimately shown to be lying will lose their collateral to the party that is **not** lying.
 In practice, this means it doesn't pay for either party to lie.
-Because lying doesn't pay, there shouldn't be many challenges in practice.
+Because lying doesn't pay, these challenges should be very rare.

 ## Generalizing The Problem